Authorities seized 71 horses

-A well known Kansas veterinarian charged with 71 misdemeanor counts of committing cruelty to or treating animals inhumanely reached a deal with prosecutors yesterday.
+A well known Kansas veterinarian charged with 71 counts of animal cruelty makes a deal with prosecutors.

 Eleven of the horses seized were under Brooks’ care or being boarded at the farm by their owners.
-They will be returned to their owners.
+They will be returned.

 The remaining horses will be adopted to new homes.
 Brooks’ attorney Lynnette Herrman says it’s been a difficult time for her client, “He wants what is best for the horses and this agreement allowed that to happen sooner – to get them into homes.”